amycastillon/videogame-buddy/README.md

 <center><img src="Resources/Read me images/website.jpg"></center>
 We utiized bootstrap to design our website.
 On our website you will find a questionaire to fill out to allow Video Game Buddy to suggest games you might enjoy.

-## Machine Learning
-we loaded our data in to a machine learning .. to train and test a model to predict game suggestions based on the questionare answers.

 ## Flask
 We used flask to pull the suggestions from our data to the questionaire.